Ten Out of 10

 Ten Out of 10 is the eighth studio album by 10cc.
-It was released in two different versions with the original edition coming in November 1981 and the US version coming in June 1982 respectively.
+It was released in two different versions, with the original edition coming in November 1981 and the US version coming in June 1982 respectively.

 Overview

-After two albums of 10cc as a sixpiece lineup Ten Out of 10 was a return to the core duo of Graham Gouldman and Eric Stewart with all other contributors taking a role of session musicians, despite the fact that the album featured two of the musicians used on the band's previous album, 1980s Look Hear?: drummer Paul Burgess on all but three tracks and guitarist and singer Rick Fenn credited on two tracks but played on all other tracks uncredited.
-Other session musicians included pianist Vic Emerson of Sad Café, who also joined 10cc on tour.
-The album credits resulted in identification of Gouldman and Stewart only as "Graham" and "Eric" like on previous albums with other musicians credited by full name after the contributions of the former.
+After two albums from 10cc as a six-piece lineup, Ten Out of 10 was a return to the core duo of Graham Gouldman and Eric Stewart.
+All other contributors were session musicians; these included two who had played on the band's previous album, 1980s Look Hear?: drummer Paul Burgess, who played on all but three tracks, and guitarist and singer Rick Fenn, who was credited on two tracks but who actually played on all other tracks, though uncredited.
+Another session musician was pianist Vic Emerson of Sad Café, who also joined the band on tour.
+The album credits identified Gouldman and Stewart as "Graham" and "Eric", as on previous albums, with other musicians credited with their full names.
 The only band member photos on the album were those of Gouldman and Stewart.

 The album marked the first involvement with 10cc by American singer-songwriter Andrew Gold.
 Gouldman said the band's label in the US, Warner Bros.
-Records wanted more of an American flavour to the album:
+Records, wanted more of an American flavour to the album:

 Gold was invited to record with the band by Lenny Waronker, head of A&R at Warners.
-He explained:
+Gold explained:

-Andrew Gold was also invited to join the band, but declined because of other commitments:
+Andrew Gold was also invited to join the band but declined because of other commitments:

 Recording was split between the band's two studios, Strawberry Studios South at Dorking, Surrey, and Strawberry Studios North at Stockport, Greater Manchester.
-The recording of the album was interrupted by Eric Stewart's contributions to Paul McCartney's Tug of War and Graham Gouldman's production of The Ramones' Pleasant Dreams in the first half of the 1981.
+The recording of the album was interrupted by Eric Stewart's contributions to Paul McCartney's Tug of War and Graham Gouldman's production of The Ramones' Pleasant Dreams in the first half of 1981.

-Unlike the band's previous cover designs which were done by Hipgnosis, the cover for Ten Out of 10 was made by Visible Ink Ltd, which also created the cover for ABC's The Lexicon of Love (1982).
-To create the image, modelmaking techniques similar to those used in cinema were used - the front façade of the building is actually a miniature placed in front of the camera, with the people posed behind it.
+Unlike the band's previous cover designs which were done by Hipgnosis, the cover for Ten Out of 10 was designed by Visible Ink Ltd, which also created the cover for ABC's The Lexicon of Love (1982).
+To create the image, model-making techniques similar to those used in cinema were used - the façade of the building is actually a miniature placed in front of the camera, with the people posed behind it.